hawklithm/nascraft/README.md

    cd nascraft
    ```

-2. Set up the MySQL database:
+2. Set up the SQLite database:

-   - Create a database named `nascraft`.
    - Run the SQL scripts in `init.sql` and `init_sys.sql` to set up the necessary tables.

 3. Configure environment variables: